My Bandcamp: https://unionkid.bandcamp.com

 Emergency Workplace Organizing Committee: https://workerorganizing.org

-If you want to form a union with your coworkers but don't know where to start, try EWOC.
+If you want to form a union with your coworkers but don't know where to start, use EWOC.
 Their Organizing Guide is simple to understand and there are plenty of other resources, from printables to guides.
 I mostly read books and theory, which doesn't go very far in actual labour settings, but EWOC's materials could get you and your coworkers real material improvements like better wages, benefits, and working conditions.
 Workplaces once considered impossible to organize, like Starbucks and Amazon, had some of their workplaces successfully form their company's first unions, and all of this happened within the past few years.

 "Dark mode" theme for Jacobin https://userstyles.world/style/3061/jacobin-night